Is Hunting Really Conservation?

 Pittman-Robertson funds are derived from excise taxes on guns, ammunition and archery equipment.
 Of these, guns and ammunition generate about 93 percent of total PR funds, and archery equipment accounts for seven percent.
 Most guns and ammunition are not purchased for hunting.
-The percentage varies by year, but about 78 percent of guns and ammo sold are not used for hunting, according to this 2017 report.
-Therefore, nearly three-quarters (73 percent) of PR funds are generated by nonhunters, so 31 percent of funds are generated by hunters.
+The percentage varies by year, but about 74 percent of guns and ammo sold are not used for hunting, according to this 2021 report.
+Therefore, over two-thirds (69 percent) of PR funds are generated by nonhunters, so 31 percent of funds are generated by hunters.

 Dingell-Johnson funders are derived mainly from excise taxes on fishing tackle, motorboat fuel, small engine fuel (for lawn mowers, snow blowers, etc.), and import duties on boats and fishing equipment.
 At least one-third of these funds are generated by the sale of items not used in fishing.

 In summary, hunters and anglers contribute, on average, less than half of state wildlife agency revenues: